Moorabool

-Moorabool (/mˈʊɹəbʊl/) is a locality of the City of Greater Geelong local government area in Victoria, Australia.
+Moorabool (/ˈmʊəɹəˌbʊl/ MOOR-uh-bull) is a locality of the City of Greater Geelong local government area in Victoria, Australia.
+(It is not in the Shire of Moorabool.)

 History

 Moorabool Post Office opened on 1 October 1861 and closed in 1960.

 In 2021, the Victorian Big Battery began operations at Moorabool.

 Heritage listed sites

 Moorabool contains a number of heritage listed sites, including: